chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.markdown

 ![plot]({{ site.url }}/assets/posts/linear-regression/plot.png)

-Data is distributed in sort of linear nature because of the way we generate random data.
+Data is distributed in a sort of linear nature because of the way we generate random data.

 # Linear Regression